cx-language/cx/docs/lsp.md

     as that package: the import resolves to the open files rather than loading a second copy that would drown the file in duplicate "ambiguous reference" errors;
-  - files under a `package.cx` manifest are analyzed as its target root (found by searching upwards, honoring `multitarget` layouts), so cross-file references work from nested subdirectories too — the manifest is only used to locate the root, dependencies are never fetched;
+  - files under a `build.cx` file are analyzed as its target root (found by searching upwards, honoring `multitarget` layouts), so cross-file references work from nested subdirectories too — the build file is only used to locate the root, dependencies are never fetched;
   - anything else is standalone, like `cx file.cx`.
-- Diagnostics are owned by the file being checked: an error in a sibling file surfaces when that sibling (or an importer in the same package) is checked.
+- Diagnostics are owned by the file being checked: an error in a sibling file surfaces when that sibling (or an importer in the same module) is checked.
   Fixing file B clears an error that file A's check attributed to B the next time either file is checked.
 - The server handles one query at a time: a slow compilation briefly delays